virtual-labs/engineers-forum/hosting-process.md

 ## **Hosting Process of hosting unit**

-A repository owner/developer (requester ) will have to raise an issue of type &#39;[hosting request](https://github.com/virtual-labs/engineers-forum/issues/new/choose)&#39; in the GitHub repository[engineers-forum](https://github.com/virtual-labs/engineers-forum) under Virtual-Labs organisation for hosting of a hosting unit.
+A repository owner/developer (requester ) will have to raise an issue of type [hosting request](https://github.com/virtual-labs/engineers-forum/issues/new/choose) in the GitHub repository [engineers-forum](https://github.com/virtual-labs/engineers-forum) under Virtual-Labs organisation for hosting of a hosting unit.
 The issue will need to filled with the following pieces of information :

 1. Repository URL
 2. Branch to be deployed